Evil Dead The Musical: Ultimate 4D Experience

 On June 22, 2012, Sirc Michaels Productions brought the show to the Las Vegas Strip as a resident, open-ended production at the V Theater.
 The production is now officially the longest running production in the history of the show.

-Due to the nature of the show, including the addition of 100 seat splatter zone, audience interaction, multi-media elements, and state of the art effects, lights, and sound, the name was altered slightly to include "Ultimate 4D Experience" to reflect production and design elements that separate the production from other stagings of the show.
+Due to the nature of the show, including the addition of a 100-seat splatter zone, audience interaction, multi-media elements, and state-of-the-art effects, lights, and sound, the name was altered slightly to include "Ultimate 4D Experience" to reflect production and design elements that separate the production from other stagings of the show.

 The show moved to the Tommy Wind Theater on December 1, 2015, and to the Windows Showroom at Bally's on September 15, 2017.

 North American tour (2014–2015)

 The first North American tour was primarily cast out of Chicago, Illinois.
 It spent four weeks rehearsing there before it opened in Madison, Wisconsin (09/11/14).
 It then toured to Austin, Texas before returning to Chicago for a three-week engagement at the Broadway Playhouse.
 The cities on the tour schedule included Sandusky (OH), Fort Wayne (IN), Effingham (IL), Nashville (TN), Cleveland (OH), Greenvale (NY), Hartford (CT), Schenectady (NY), Hamilton (ON), Toronto (ON), Charlotte (NC), Tampa (FL), Sarasota (FL), Fort Lauderdale (FL), Newark (NJ), York (PA), Mesa (AZ), and Dayton (OH).

 This production was produced by Starvox Entertainment and directed by Christopher Bond.
-It was choreographed by Stacey Rene Maroske and Assistant Choreographed by Corinne Giannotta.
-Musical Directed by Aaron Eyre and fight choreography by Kevin Robinson.
+It was choreographed by Stacey Rene Maroske and assistant choreographed by Corinne Giannotta.
+Musical directed by Aaron Eyre and fight choreography by Kevin Robinson.
 This production was stage managed by Phoebe Harper.
 The cast was as follows: